sidekiq/sidekiq/Pro-2.0-Upgrade.md

 # Upgrading to Sidekiq Pro 2.0

-Sidekiq Pro 2.0 allows nested batches for more complex job workflows and provides a Lua-based scheduler for reliability and performance.
+Sidekiq Pro 2.0 allows nested batches for more complex job workflows and provides a new reliable scheduler which uses Lua to guarantee atomicity and much higher performance.

 It also removes deprecated APIs, changes the batch data format and how features are activated.
 Read carefully to ensure your upgrade goes smoothly.

-Sidekiq Pro 2.0 requires Sidekiq 3.3.0 or greater.
+Sidekiq Pro 2.0 requires Sidekiq 3.3.2 or greater.
 Redis 2.8 is recommended; Redis 2.4 or 2.6 will work but some functionality will not be available.